 This idea of a “crowd funding” is something that the Christian Reformed Church has known for a long time.
 Already in 1862, a need was recognized by congregations of the newly formed Christian Reformed Church in North America to share their resources in order to do more and greater ministry in whatever part of the world to which God called them.

-Originally, this program was called “assessments” and was used to fund Calvin College, Calvin Seminary, the Ministers Pension Fund and Synodical Expenses.
+Originally, this program was called “assessments” and was used to fund Calvin College (now Calvin University), Calvin Seminary, the Ministers Pension Fund and Synodical Expenses.
 There were also “quotas” to fund “spontaneous special interest programs” such as missions.

 In 1939, synod, the decision-making body of the Christian Reformed Church eliminated the distinction between “quotas” and “assessments” and referred to the entire program as “quotas”.
 Later, this term was renamed “ministry shares” to better reflect the collaboration and impact that these shared dollars have in making joint ministry possible.